 by Bud Sparhawk

-Bud Sparhawk is a short story writer who has sold numerous science fiction stories to ANALOG, Asimov’s, and other widely circulated magazine, appeared in several “Best of” anthologies, and has works in other print, audio, and on-line media both in the United States and overseas.
+Bud Sparhawk is a short story writer who has sold numerous science fiction stories to ANALOG, Asimov’s, and other widely circulated magazines, appeared in several “Best of” anthologies, and has works in other print, audio, and on-line media both in the United States and overseas.
 He has been a three-time Nebula novella finalist.
 He has also written technical articles appearing in various forms.
-Most recently he has appeared in Asimov’s and Analog as well as the Defending the Future anthologies.
+Most recently he has appeared in Asimov’s and Analog as well as Defending the Future anthologies.

-He has two print collections (Sam Boone: Front to Back and Dancing with Dragons,) one mass market paperback (VIXEN), and several collections and unpublished novels available as eBooks, mostly in Kindle format.
+He has two print collections (Sam Boone: Front to Back and Dancing with Dragons,) one mass market paperback (Vixen), and several collections and unpublished novels available as eBooks, mostly in Kindle format.
 Many of his earlier works are available at Fictionwise.